ilyasergey/scilla-benchmarks/README.md

 # docker run -it zilliqa-benchmarks_<interpreter>-benchmark <number_of_state_entries> <test_iterations>

 # for Scilla
-docker run -it zilliqa-benchmarks_scilla-benchmark 10000 10
+docker run -it scilla-benchmarks_scilla-benchmark 10000 10

 # for EVM
-docker run -it zilliqa-benchmarks_evm-benchmark 10000 10
+docker run -it scilla-benchmarks_evm-benchmark 10000 10
 ```

 ## Interpreting Scilla test results